axelvaldez/radical-companies/_posts/rads/2022-07-17-giving-rads.markdown

 <h1>How the <span class='_paradigm'>Give</span> Button Works</h1>
  <ol>
-  <li>You press the green button to recognize a peer&rsquo;s contribution.</li>
+  <li>You press the &ldquo;give&rdquo; button to recognize a peer&rsquo;s contribution.</li>
-  <li>You can press the green button as many times as you want to reflect how you feel about their contribution.</li>
+  <li>You can press the &ldquo;give&rdquo; button as many times as you want to reflect how you feel about their contribution.</li>
-  <li>Once you ease off on the green button, a note box will come up so you can let your peer know why you are giving them <span style="font-size:smaller; ">RAD</span>s</li>
+  <li>Once you ease off on the &ldquo;give&rdquo; button, a note box will come up so you can let your peer and the other co-owners know <em>why</em> you are giving them <span class="_paradigm">RAD</span>s</li>
-  <li>When you submit, or dismiss, the note, a notification shows up on their device letting them know that they've been recognized, along with the note, if any, with the details.</li>
+  <li>When you submit the note, a notification shows up on their device letting them know that they&rsquo;ve been recognized, along with the note.</li>
  </ol>

 <h1>How <span class='_paradigm'>RAD</span>s Are Calculated</h1>